jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - An unauthenticated entity that will seek to authenticate as an identity
     - Identity
       - An identity profile that is authenticated against using credentials
+      - An identity is an object that can be authenticated.
+The identity can be a user with a username and password.
+Identities can also be applications or other servers that require authentication by using secret keys or certificates.
+Azure AD is the underlying product that provides the identity service.
     - Authorizations
       - Actions that are permitted/prohibited for an identity to perform
   - Service Principal Object